Perambur railway station

-Perambur railway station (station code: PER) is in Perambur, Chennai, one of the important stations in Chennai, in the Chennai Beach/Chennai Central–Arakkonam section of the Chennai Suburban Railway network.
+Perambur railway station (station code: PER) is an NSG–3 category Indian railway station in Chennai railway division of Southern Railway zone.
+It is located in Perambur one of the important stations in Chennai, in the Chennai Beach/Chennai Central–Arakkonam section of the Chennai Suburban Railway network.
 This passenger station serves the city railway colony with its Southern Railway Headquarters Hospital and works, which have their own stations, Perambur Carriage Works railway station and Perambur Loco Works railway station.

 History

 Perambur railway station is the second oldest railway station in the city after Royapuram railway station.
 The station was built in the 1860s to cater to employees at Southern Railway's locomotive, carriage, wagon, and coach-building workshops.
 The lines at the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.

 The station

 The station is the fifth largest station in Chennai, after Chennai Central, Egmore, Tambaram, and Mambalam in terms of commuter traffic.
 As of 2013, the station is being used by about 40,000 commuters every day.
 About 140 suburban services and 29 long-distance trains halt at the station.
 Presently, the station has only one entrance to the northern side.
 It has another entry/exit passage near fourth platform.